AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/microsoft-dynamics-365-modules.md

  <tbody>
   <tr>
    <td role="rowheader">Connection</td>
-   <td> <p>For instructions about connecting your Microsoft Dynamics 365 account to <span>Workfront Fusion</span>, see <a href="#connect" class="MCXref xref">Connect Microsoft Dynamics 365 to Workfront Fusion</a> in this article. </p> </td>
+   <td> <p>For instructions about connecting your Microsoft Dynamics 365 account to Workfront Fusion, see <a href="#connect" class="MCXref xref">Connect Microsoft Dynamics 365 to Workfront Fusion</a> in this article. </p> </td>
   </tr>
   <tr>
    <td role="rowheader">Entity Type</td>
-   <td>Select the type of entity that you want the module to <span>create</span>.</td>
+   <td>Select the type of entity that you want the module to create.</td>
   </tr> Property fields In these fields, enter the value that you want the work item to have for a given property.
 Available fields depend on the entity type.
  </tbody>
 </table>

 ### Make an API Call

-This action module lets you make a custom authenticated call to the `Microsoft Dynamics 365` API.
-This way, you can create a data flow automation that can't be accomplished by the other `Microsoft Dynamics 365` modules.
+This action module lets you make a custom authenticated call to the Microsoft Dynamics 365 API.
+This way, you can create a data flow automation that can't be accomplished by the other Microsoft Dynamics 365 modules.

 The module returns information about the status code, headers, and body.
-You can map `this information` in subsequent modules in the scenario.
+You can map this information in subsequent modules in the scenario.

 To learn more, see the Microsoft documentation about using the Dynamics 365 Customer Engagement Web API.